shijianfei1413/Jianfei-Shi-s-Portfolio/README.md

 ## Acknowledgements

-This project was completed as part of a predictive analysis competition.
-Special thanks to the course instructors for their guidance and support.
+This project was completed under the guidance of David Shilane.
+The data was curated specifically for the PAC and is intended solely for educational use in this course.